 However, considering that unemployment benefits were intended to last until the applicant finds new employment, there are few opportunities for unemployment benefits extension available for beneficiaries who are still seeking work.

 Review the sections below to better understand how to get an unemployment extension in Kansas.

 Kansas Unemployment Resources

 Oftentimes, obtaining an unemployment compensation extension has less to do with the applicant and more to do with the current job market.
-In fact, eligible applicants may have their current benefits automatically renew into an unemployment benefits extension without the applicant needing to do anything.
+In fact, eligible applicants may have their current benefits automatically renewed into an unemployment benefits extension without the applicant needing to do anything.